modcomlearning/shop/README.md

-# Recycler View - In this Product we create a Recycler using data from an online API.
+# Recycler View - In this Project we create a Recycler using data from an online API.
 ## RecyclerView is the ViewGroup that contains the views corresponding to your data. · Each individual element in the list is defined by a view holder object

 ## Step 1.